ampproject/amp-github-apps/test-status/README.md

     check green
   * If `failed` ≥ 1, sets the check's conclusion to `action_required`, which
     turns the check red.
-It also sets a URL to resolve the issue back to the web interface of this app, which can only be accessed by the weekly build cop
+It also sets a URL to resolve the issue back to the web interface of this app, which can only be accessed by the weekly build cop or a fixed set of authorized users

 ### Web UI